Combat

 Shoving

-To knock a target down or force them into an adjacent square, the attacker needs a successful Attack Roll.
-Then, in lieu of damage, roll an opposed STR/Brawl or STR/Exert check.
-If the attacker succeeds, the target is forced into an adjacent square or knocked prone.
+To knock a target down or push them into an adjacent square, the attacker must first succeed on an Attack Roll.
+Instead of dealing damage, the attacker then rolls an opposed STR/Brawl or STR/Exert check.
+If the attacker succeeds, the target is either knocked prone or forced into an adjacent square.

 Grappling

-To grapple a foe, the attacker must first hit with an unarmed attack Attack Roll.
-In lieu of damage, make an opposed STR/Brawl check.
-If the attacker wins, the defender is grappled and remains that way until released or until they spend a Main Action and succeed in a new opposed check.
-An attacker can grapple only one target at a time, though multiple attackers can cling to the same luckless defender.
-In such cases, the defender’s single skill check is compared against all of their foes.
+To grapple a foe, the attacker must first succeed with an unarmed Attack Roll.
+Instead of dealing damage, the attacker makes an opposed STR/Brawl check.
+If the attacker wins, the defender becomes grappled and remains so until released or until they spend a Main Action and succeed in a new opposed check.
+An attacker can only grapple one target at a time, though multiple attackers can grapple the same defender.
+In such cases, the defender’s single skill check is compared against all grapplers.

-While grappling, neither attackers or defenders can move from their current location, nor can they fight with anything but unarmed attacks.
-At the end of each round in which a defender remains grappled, they suffer damage from each attacker as if hit with an unarmed attack from each foe grappling them.
+While grappling, neither the attacker nor the defender can move from their current location, nor can they use anything but unarmed attacks.
+At the end of each round in which the defender remains grappled, they take damage as if hit by an unarmed attack from each foe grappling them.

 If the attacker wishes to move the target, they must spend a Main Action and succeed in an opposed STR/Brawl check.
-If they win, the target is either moved 10ft along with them, or thrown 5ft and knocked prone.
-If they lose, the defender breaks free.
+If successful, the attacker can either move the target 10 feet with them or throw the target 5 feet and knock them prone.
+If the check fails, the defender breaks free.

 These rules assume both targets are man-sized.
-Grappling or shoving significantly larger but still humanoid targets is done at a -2 penalty on all skill checks by the attacker.
-Doing so to creatures only barely plausible for such manhandling is done at a -4 skill check penalty.
+Grappling or shoving significantly larger humanoid targets incurs a -2 penalty on all skill checks for the attacker.
+Attempting this against creatures only barely plausible for such manhandling incurs a -4 penalty.

 Dual Wielding Weapons

-Some attackers prefer to use two weapons at once.
-Characters who wish to do so must have at least level 1 in the relevant weapon skills, such as Stab-1 a mace and sword.
+Some attackers prefer to use two weapons simultaneously.
+Characters who wish to dual-wield must have at least level 1 in the relevant weapon skills, such as Stab:1 for a mace and sword.

-When making an attack while dual-wielding, the attacker chooses which weapon they wish to use, rolling the attack roll accordingly.
-On a hit, the weapon does +2 damage so long as the target is within range of both wielded weapons.
-This bonus does not add to Shock.
+When making an attack while dual-wielding, the attacker selects which weapon to use and rolls the attack accordingly.
+On a hit, the attack deals +2 damage as long as the target is within range of both wielded weapons.
+This bonus does not apply to Shock damage.

-Managing two weapons at once is difficult, and applies a -1 penalty to all attack rolls.
+Managing two weapons is difficult and imposes a -1 penalty to all attack rolls.

 Execution Attacks

 A ranged execution attack requires one full minute of aiming, waiting, and adjusting.
-Any disturbance during this time will spoil the shot.
-After spending this time, the assassin may make a DEX/Shoot check.
-The attacker rolls adds a +4 bonus for an attack within 10’, and +2 for an attack within the weapon’s normal range.
-On a success, the attack hits; the victim’s AC is ignored.
+Any disturbance during this time spoils the shot.
+After spending this time, the attacker may make a DEX/Shoot check.
+The attacker adds a +4 bonus if the target is within 10 feet, or +2 if within the weapon’s normal range.
+On a success, the attack hits and ignores the victim’s AC.

-A melee execution attack requires one full minute of near proximity to the target, watching for just the right opening and getting to within melee range of the victim.
-If this time is granted, the assassin may make a melee attack, automatically hitting.
+A melee execution attack requires one full minute of proximity to the target, watching for an opening and getting within melee range.
+After this, the attacker may make a melee attack, automatically hitting.

-When a target is hit with an execution attack they must make a Physical saving throw at a penalty equal to the assailant’s combat skill.
-On a failure, they are immediately reduced to zero HP and Mortally Injured, or knocked unconscious if the weapon was non-lethal.
+When a target is hit by an execution attack, they must make a Physical saving throw with a penalty equal to the attacker’s combat skill.
+On a failure, they are immediately reduced to zero HP and become Mortally Injured.

 If they succeed on the save, they still take maximum damage from the hit.